javsalazar/frontend-nanodegree-arcade-game/README.md

 * Player is randomly placed on bottom row each time it starts again.

-* Bugs are randomly placed with random speed, both increasing as levels are go up.
+* Bugs are randomly placed with random speed, both increasing as levels go up.

 * Bugs can move from either direction, left to right or right to left.